 The podcaster knows how they think, act and, most importantly, bully.
 He’s been on the receiving end of their attacks on multiple occasions.
 Did he apologize, send a conciliatory Tweet or otherwise agree to their demands?

 It’s why he’s the perfect person to co-headline “No Safe Spaces.”
-The upcoming documentary, featuring Dennis Prager, shows the furious attacks on free speech happening on colleges nationwide.
+The documentary, featuring Dennis Prager, shows the furious attacks on free speech happening on colleges nationwide.

 We see examples of university-based restrictions on a near-daily basis

 Need just one example that speaks volumes?
 The Daily Wire’s editor in chief, Ben Shapiro, requires thousand of dollars in security just to speak on a campus.
 The security price tag for his 2017 appearance at UC Berkeley? $600,000.